Aug. 24 – Labor Day, Sept. 4, 2023

 A: The Space Tower rises at a rate of 295 feet per minute.

-Q: How much government funding or what sum of taxpayer dollars does the State Fair receive?
+Q: How much state government funding does the State Fair receive?

-A: The State Fair does not receive state government funding or taxpayer dollars.
-It is financially self-supporting.
+A: The State Fair does not receive state government funding.

 Q: How many employees make up the Great Minnesota Get-Together’s fair-time staff?